yellobyte/ESP32-Webradio-PlusDLNA/README.md

 The ESP32 board used is an inexpensive ESP32-T board equipped with a ESP32-Bit module (4MB Flash, 512kB RAM, no PSRAM, ultra small SMD WLAN antenna, I-PEX WLAN socket).
 Compared with other popular ESP32 dev boards the ESP32-T is slimmer and therefore even more breadboard compatible.
 I used it in the first flying test set and since it worked without issues I decided to keep it in the final project.

+For my next similar project (this time an old Denon TU-550 tuner case from the early 90's) I will use the [YB-ESP32-S3-ETH dev board](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-ETH(YelloByte)) as it combines ESP32 + Ethernet + Wifi + debug port on a single small dev board.
+Both versions -N4 and -N8R8 will do but the latter provides 8MB PSRAM which provides space for buffering audio streams if that was needed.
+It will allow to make the main board much smaller as well.

 ![github](https://github.com/yellobyte/ESP32-Webradio-PlusDLNA/raw/main/Doc/Open%20Case%202.jpg)

 During the early stages of the project a lot of software updates were required and all were done via USB cable between ESP32-module and PC.
 However, at some stage the device rejoined the HiFi rack and opening the case now and then for a quick software update became a real pain in the butt.
 Hence the possibility to perform an ESP32 firmware update simply via SD card was added.